amaccia/landing-page/README.md

 * CSS dimesnions from pixels to rem/% etc

-Alt attributes need clarity
+* Alt attributes need clarity

-Elements don't function as intended when resizing the page
+* Elements don't function as i intended when resizing the page